solana-labs/solana-ping-api/README.md

 - execute solana ping command
 - provide http API service
 - generate a report and send to slack
-- store result of solana ping
+- store results of solana ping
-- provide different kind of datapoints
+- provide frequently datapoint for Solan Explorer
+- active monitoring confirmation loss and send an alert to slack

 ## Installation
 - download executable file